-If your website is under HTTPs, put the URL https://www.example.com
+- If your website is under HTTPs, put the URL https://www.example.com

 Step 3: Verify the Ownership of Property

 Next step is to verify the ownership of the property you want to integrate with Google Search Console.

 Salient Features of Google Webmaster Tools

-Google WMT has a lot of features that help in outperforming in search results but explaining all of them in one post would not be possible.
+Google WMT has a lot of features that help you outperform your competitors in search results.
+Explaining all of them in one post would not be possible.

 Fetch as Google

-Select the platform you want this webpage to be indexed for.
+- Select the platform you want this webpage to be indexed for.
 Select one option from Desktop, Mobile: Smartphone, Mobile: XHTML/WML and Mobile: cHTML.

-After you click this button, it will fetch data from the URL and store it in Google databases.
+- After you click this button, it will fetch data from the URL and store it in Google databases.

 It shows the status of requested submissions.

-When your webpages start appearing in search results, this section gives you full insights about which webpages are appearing in SERPs with which queries and at which positions.
+When your webpages start appearing in search results, this section gives you full insights about which web pages are appearing in SERPs with which queries and at which positions.

-Clicks: These are the number of times people clicked on your webpages in SERPs and landed on your website.
+- Clicks: These are the number of times people clicked on your webpages in SERPs and landed on your website.

-Avg.
+- Avg.
 Position: This is the position where your website is/was appearing in search results for queries.

 Search Analytics Hack: 9 – 15 Analysis